 Community Data Roundtable implements cross-entity outcomes monitoring and decision support systems.
-Payers and oversights gain unique vantage on their jurisdictions, gaining the ability to track outcomes, and implement system changes in collaborative and successful manner.
-Some key components of our approach:
+We provide technology and training to improve care management services, and to implement value based purchasing programs that optimize value in terms of clinical improvement, improved efficiency, and improved member experience.
+Payers and Purchasers/Government gain unique vantage on their jurisdictions, gaining the ability to track outcomes, and implement system changes in a collaborative and successful manner.

-Software: CDR DataPool software is an outcomes application for the provider, and a review tool for the payer/oversight, all in one.
-It is used by frontline clinicians to track member progress and receive decision support.
-Further on the provider side, supervisors use the DataPool to manage the outcomes and clinical review of their population through helpful reports and tools.
+Software: The CDR DataPool software is an outcomes application for the provider, and a review tool for the payer/government, all in one.
+It is used by frontline workers and clinicians to track member progress and receive decision support.
+On the provider side, supervisors use the DataPool to manage the outcomes and clinical review of their population through helpful reports and tools.
 Simultaneously, this information is made available to care managers and reviewers, in order to facilitate management and authorization processes.

 Behavioral Health Analytic Services & Decision Support: Beyond collecting the data, CDR works with local communities to analyze their systems of care, finding opportunities for positive impact.
 The most important analytic tool developed for oversight and planning is CDR’s Communimetric Service Match (CSM) algorithms.
 These algorithms identify members in need of specific evidence-based programs, expediting timely and appropriate referrals.
 Other measures and insights are always being developed, including measures of clinical change and improvement, autism severity, riskiness, and more.